singhrakeshgkp/spring-reactive/reactive-basic.md

     var flux = Flux.fromIterable(Set.of(2, 2, 4, 4, 3, 6, 7, 7));
     flux.doOnNext(ele-> System.out.println(ele));
     ```
   - If you observe the output Nothing will happen as we don't have subscriber.
-In reactive-wb3 when we were returning from controller or we were registering router spring boot was automatically creating subscriber for us.
   - we can create the subscriber using following line.
     ```
     .subscribe(ele-> System.out.println("subs"+ele));